top of page

 A larger presentation and working event with networking and participation opportunities for the broader Washington State Mental Health community was held at the University of Washington HUB Ballroom May 8th, 2018 where 400 stakeholders attended and enlisted in participation toward action.

 The third annual event was held on October 29th, 2019.
 Prior, a Summit Advisory Council was formed of state-wide Mental Health leadership, the the first convening of the Advisory Council and met for the first time on November 5th, 2018 to finalize a formal Vision/Mission statement, finalize Summit initiative criteria and the initiative selection process.
 Following November 5th, the Washington State Mental Health Summit Advisory Council was introduced and the path to initiative selection announced.
 The October 2019 event was attended by 600+ stakeholders from around the state and offering their participation in moving 16 new initiatives forward into a transformative state-wide model.
+The Summit, now having been held five times since 2017 is an eighteen month cycle,

 For a detailed look at the current workgroups, initiatives and future events, go to www.wamhsummit.org

-Mental Health Education Literacy Standards in High Schools
+Advancement of Mental Health Education Schools

 Broad Mental Health First Aid Implementation in Washington State (funds temporarily unavailable)